juefeiyuan/3D-scene-recognition/DRF/README.md

-# PyTorch code for MVCNN
+# PyTorch code for deep random field (DRF)
 Code is tested on Python 3.6 and PyTorch 1.0.1

-First, download benchmark and put the sampled images under ```modelnet40_images_new_12x```.
+**Usage**:
-Then, run the 'train_mvcnn.py' file.
+First, download the Scene_SBR_IBR dataset via http://orca.st.usm.edu/~bli/Scene_SBR_IBR/;

-'models' file contains the model initialization, which is used for training.
+Then, sample the view images for each 3D scene model, and then put the sampled images into the 'modelnet40_images_new_12x' folder.

-'count_result_30classes_3D_scenes_13views' file contains all the 30 scene categories' object occurrence probability distributions that will be used in the code.
+Finally, run the 'train_mvcnn.py' file for training .
+The 'models' folder contains the model initialization, which is used for training.